Ben Barclay (freestyle skier)

 Benjamin Robert Barclay (born 4 February 2002) is a New Zealand freestyle skier.
-He made his Olympic debut representing New Zealand at the 2022 Winter Olympics.
+He made represented New Zealand at the 2022 and 2026 Winter Olympics.

 Career

 He represented New Zealand at the 2020 Winter Youth Olympics and competed in both boys' slopestyle and boys' big air events.

 He competed in the men's ski slopestyle event at the FIS Freestyle Ski and Snowboarding World Championships 2021.

 He claimed his career best second-place finish in slopestyle event in France clinching a silver medal at the 2021–22 FIS Freestyle Ski World Cup.
 His silver medal achievement at the Ski World Cup pushed him into contention for a late call-up with a possibility of being drafted into the New Zealand Olympic contingent.

 He competed at the 2022 Winter Olympics and took part in both the men's slopestyle and men's big air events.